kensho-technologies/graphql-compiler/docs/source/index.rst

 ====================

 ..
 EDUCATIONAL: The toctree (Table Of Contents Tree) specifies the table of contents at the left side.
 The maxdepth indicates the header depth for the navigational bar.
-The toctree by default uses the title of each document for the navigational bar.
-However, this can be overriden. self is a special keyword and indicates a self reference.
-   The hidden parameter specifies not to show the toctree in this page.
+   :hidden: specifies not to show the toctree in this page.

 ..
 ISSUE: Tree doesn't include subsections for `self` in toctree.
           https://github.com/sphinx-doc/sphinx/issues/2103